arbaazmir-1/arbaazmir-1/README.md

 ### UI/UX Design: Skilled in designing user interfaces and user experiences using Figma, Adobe XD, Adobe Photoshop, Adobe Illustrator, Adobe After Effects and Adobe Premiere Pro.
 # Contact
-If you're interested in working together or have any questions, please don't hesitate to reach out via email at nh1234566@gmail.com or connect with me on Twitter
+If you're interested in working together or have any questions, please don't hesitate to reach out via my website's contact form or connect with me on Twitter (X)

 Thank you for visiting my GitHub profile!